Chazmo04/Proton-VPN-installation/README.md

 <img src="https://i.imgur.com/ApVrIrW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As you can see we are in our VM as displayed from CMD prompt</p>
+As you can see we are in our VM as displayed from cmd prompt</p>
 <br />

 <p>